Greevee/DashBoard/README.md

 ##Introduction
-This is a Net.ASP Webpage which allows Monitoring of a local PC.
+This is a Net.ASP webpage which allows monitoring of a local PC.
+It is designed to give the user information about their hardware while running fullscreen applications.
+A G910 (Logitech) combined with a medium or large size smartphone works great for this purpose.
-It is for ppl like me, the ones that love watching the hardware while gaming.
-If combined with a medium-large smartphone and a G910 (Logitech) the experience is awesome : )
 Planed Moduls:
 	-Hardware
 	-Teamspeak 3